 This OR Transcendent Down Hoody is with a 650 fill Power Goose down insulation, the shell material is 100% polyester 20D ripstop, and inside you have a 100% nylon 44D embossed taffeta lining.
-This is again a water and wind resistant construction suitable for hikers, skiers and for casual use.
+This is again water and wind-resistant construction suitable for hikers, skiers, and for casual use.
 Similar to the other items here in the list, this jacket can also be packed into its own pocket.

 This jacket has been on the market for a number of years already and the picture shows the previous version which is still available on Amazon.
 But the 2018 version is with wider baffles and you can see them both in the link below.

 The jacket is with a front zipper and a storm flap behind it.
 The collar is pleasant with its brushed tricot liner, you have elastic cuffs, and the hem is also elastic with a drawcord.
 The hood is fully insulated and adjustable.

 You have two zippered hand pockets with a brushed lining, plus a zippered chest pocket with its own internal media pocket.
 Inside, you have two huge drop-in pockets, so this is 6 pockets in total.
 Note that this jacked its available in at least 8 nice colors.

 The jacket is reasonably lightweight, 15.4 oz (435 g) for the size L. The fit is standard and the back length is 29 inches (74 cm).
 It is most suitable for hiking, backpacking, snow sports, and for casual use.

 15. Outdoor Research Men’s Whitefish Down Jacket